-But if you are serious about perfecting that roast beef you have been working on, or you just want to bake your own chocolate chip cookies for a change, here are some tips that you should consider if you want more consistent results and less fuss.
+But if you are serious about perfecting that roast beef you have been working on, or you just want to bake your own chocolate cookies for a change, here are some tips that you should consider if you want more consistent results and less fuss.

 1. Cooking thermometers

 Ovens come in many builds and sizes, and they may have different temperature ranges.
 Fan-forced ovens heat up very quickly and oftentimes, no preheating is required.
 If your cakes crack or burn easily, it is likely due to an overheated oven.
 On the other hand, if it sinks in the middle, it could be due to too-low temperatures.

 Likewise, optimal temperatures are most ideal for roasting meat.
 You don’t want to serve an undercooked chicken to your guests.
 If you are deep-frying breaded meats, you may need a thermometer to check for oil temperatures to avoid burning and overcooking.

 Invest in thermometers for your oven, meat and stovetop cooking to take the guesswork out and make your cooking and baking journeys a lot easier.